checkmate-bitch/QWiki/README.md

 # QWiki

-Search for any word or a string of words on your current page and get information about it directly from Wikipedia
+Search for any word or a string of words on your current page from Wikipedia without leaving you page

 ![QWiki](https://github.com/checkmate-bitch/QWiki/blob/master/images/iconlogo.jpg)